crlimacastro/small-rendering-projects/readme.md

-# studies-in-rendering
+# small-rendering-projects

-A few fun tiny side projects I had never done but always had in my eye.
+A few fun tiny side projects.

 Using raylib for rendering & entt for ecs structure.